mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "That sounds amazing."

-Hae eyes returned their gaze to me and resumed their worryr.
+Hae eyes returned their gaze to me and resumed their worry.

 "I cannot bring myself to leave.
 Ramne is there I know it," she said with trepidation, "But I will go with you if you promise me something, young maman."